 However, there are ways you can keep the cost down and still get the best policy for you.

-You could look for a smaller van or one with lower mileage.
-You could also save by taking out a policy that involves monitoring your driver, also known as black box insurance.
+You could look for smaller van or one with lower mileage.
+You could also save by taking out a policy that involves monitoring your driver, also known as

 If you are not the main driver of the van, you could save money by being a named driver on the main driver's policy.
 You should only do this if you are not the main driver of the vehicle, otherwise you may void your cover.

 Yes, but not all insurers cover you if you are under a certain age.
 For example, some van insurance companies only offer policies to drivers over 21 or 25 years old.

 This comparison shows the minimum age each insurer can cover.
 You can use it to find polices that can protect drivers your age.